 The decoding process for the current picture takes as inputs the syntax elements and upper-case variables from clause 7.
 When interpreting the semantics of each syntax element in each NAL unit, the term "the bitstream" (or part thereof, e.g., a CVS of the bitstream) refers to BitstreamToDecode (or part thereof).

-[Ed.
-Subject to leading picture discussion, leading picture handling would be introduced here]
+When the current picture is an IRAP picture, the following applies:

+– If the current picture is an IDR picture, the first picture in the bitstream in decoding order, or the first picture that follows an end of sequence NAL unit in decoding order, the variable NoRaslOutputFlag is set equal to 1.

+– Otherwise, if some external means not specified in this Specification is available to set the variable HandleCraAsCvsStartFlag to a value for the current picture, the variable HandleCraAsCvsStartFlag is set equal to the value provided by the external means and the variable NoRaslOutputFlag is set equal to HandleCraAsCvsStartFlag.

+– Otherwise, the variable HandleCraAsCvsStartFlag is set equal to 0 and the variable NoRaslOutputFlag is set equal to 0.

 Depending on the value of separate_colour_plane_flag, the decoding process is structured as follows:

 – If separate_colour_plane_flag is equal to 0, the decoding process is invoked a single time with the current picture being the output.